Parameterized Complexities of Dominating and Independent Set Reconfiguration: Abstract

 \section{Abstract}

 We settle the parameterized complexities of several variants of independent set reconfiguration and dominating set reconfiguration, parameterized by the number of tokens.
-We show that both problems are XL-complete when there is no limit on the number of moves and XNL-complete when a maximum length $\ell$ for the sequence is given in binary in the input.
-The problems are known to be XNLP-complete when $\ell$ is given in unary instead, and $W[1]$- and $W[2]$-hard respectively when $\ell$ is also a parameter.
+We show that both problems are XL-complete when there is no limit on the number of moves, XNL-complete when a maximum length $\ell$ for the sequence is given in binary in the input, and XNLP-complete when $\ell$ is given in unary.
+The problems were known to be $\mathrm{W}[1]$- and $\mathrm{W}[2]$-hard respectively when $\ell$ is also a parameter.
 We complete the picture by showing membership in those classes.

 Moreover, we show that for all the variants that we consider, token sliding and token jumping are equivalent under pl-reductions.
 We introduce partitioned variants of token jumping and token sliding, and give pl-reductions between the four variants that have precise control over the number of tokens and the length of the reconfiguration sequence.